On an average workday, how many tasks does your team tackle?

 monday.com offers flexible dashboards and reports with a variety of widgets.
 A task manager can use time tracking and look at resource data like availability.

-You can also import campaign data or CRM data for a marketing or sales management dashboard.
+You can also import campaign data or CRM data for a marketing or sales management software.

 The options are endless.